 You are standing in an open field west of a white house, with a boarded front door.

 Opening the small mailbox reveals a leaflet.

-Zork was one of the earliest works of Interactive Fiction, written in 1977-79 by Tim Anderson, Marc Blanc, Bruce Daniels, and Dave Lebling.
+Zork was one of the earliest works of Interactive Fiction, written in 1977-79 by Tim Anderson, Marc Blank, Bruce Daniels, and Dave Lebling.
 In 1980, the game was split into three parts for home computers and sold on giant 5 1/4 floppy disks (remember those?), where it became an immediate success, launching game publisher Infocom.
 It eventually had no less than twelve sequels.Most of the series takes place in The Great Underground Empire.

 At the bottom of the leaflet is a list of games in the series.

 - Zork I: The Great Underground Empire (1980)

 - Zork II: The Wizard of Frobozz (1981)